top of page

 DO YOU PRESCRIBE MEDICATIONS?

 Yes.
-As a board-certified psychiatrist and medical doctor, I have the ability to prescribe medications, but I do so conservatively, judiciously, and usually short-term.
+As a board-certified psychiatrist and medical doctor, Dr. Barnes has the ability to prescribe medications, but does so conservatively, judiciously, and usually short-term.
 It is very important for doctors to spend adequate time understanding an individual’s life and emotional suffering before prescribing psychiatric medications.
 It’s also necessary for doctors to fully explain the many short-term and long-term risks these medications may pose, as well as discuss evidence-based alternatives, such as therapy, lifestyle optimization, and herbal/vitamin supplementation.
-If you feel your doctor has not adequately understood you nor explained the risks and alternatives to medications, perhaps my treatment philosophy will resonate with you.
-In my experience, psychiatric medications should seldom be used long-term and are better thought of as a short-term bridge to some of the other work we can do together.
-I am not anti-medication, I am for their rational use.
+If you feel your doctor has not adequately understood you nor explained the risks and alternatives to medications, perhaps Dr. Barnes's treatment philosophy will resonate with you.
+Dr. Barnes believes psychiatric medications should seldom be used long-term and are better thought of as a short-term bridge to some of the other treatments available.

-Benzodiazepines, like Xanax, Klonopin, Valium, and Ativan, should generally only be prescribed short-term (less than 4 weeks).
-Unfortunately, these medications have been widely prescribed long-term, often without a full discussion of the serious long-term risks these medication pose to the patient.
-As I result, I see many patients who were prescribed benzodiazepines at a time in their lives when anxiety or insomnia was a problem, only to find the dosage slowly increasing through time, and side effects like depression, brain fog, loss of energy, and cognitive slowing more prominent.
-In addition to these well-established risks, emerging evidence suggest benzodiazepines may significantly increase the risk of memory problems and, for many people, can worsen anxiety and sleep over time.
-Because of this, I only prescribe benzodiazepines as part of a tapering program.
-If you feel you may be dependent on benzodiazepines, the good news is there are several evidence-based approaches to coming off them slowly, safely, and comfortably, as well as treating the underlying anxiety and insomnia.
+Yes, benzodiazepines, like Xanax, Klonopin, Valium, and Ativan, should generally only be prescribed short-term.
+Unfortunately, these medications have been widely prescribed long-term, often without a full discussion of the serious long-term risks these medications pose to the patient.
+As I result, many patients are prescribed benzodiazepines at a time in their lives when anxiety or insomnia is a problem, only to find the dosage slowly increase through time, and side effects like depression, brain fog, loss of energy, and cognitive slowing more prominent.

 DO YOU PRESCRIBE STIMULANTS?

-As a general rule, I do not prescribe stimulant medication like Adderall and Ritalin, as I feel that exposure to the many long-term risks of stimulants tend to outweigh their benefits.
+As a general rule, Dr. Barnes does not prescribe stimulant medication like Adderall and Ritalin, as he believes that exposure to the many long-term risks of stimulants tend to outweigh their benefits.

 DO YOU DO THERAPY?